tmtsoftware/esw-ts/docs/src/main/clients/agent/agent-service.md

    This API spawns new sequence manager on given agent machine.

-   It takes prefix of the agent machine on which sequence manager needs to be spawned.
+   It takes a prefix of the agent machine on which sequence manager needs to be spawned.
 Observation mode config file can be present on local(agent machine) or on config server.
 In case of local file, absolute path should be provided.
    Sequence manager version is an optional field.
 When version isn't specified, default version gets picked up.